 Jo: The Trust do a variety of courses.
 I joined their Explore Enterprise Program back in 2014 when I was 24.
 The Trust encouraged me to make something of my own, take a chance on myself and follow my passions.

 The are a wonderful charity who try and help as many young people as they can.
-Right now the economical climates tough – wages seldom rise and the gap between the wealthy and the poor is still growing when it should be doing the opposite.
+Right now the economical climates tough – we live in a time of austerity, with wages seldom rising and the gap between the few that are wealthy and the majority that are poor ever growing.
 I would highly recommend supporting the Trust if you can.

 Jo: I still have a mentor from The Princes Trust who offers fantastic support.
 I’d like to develop my skills further as a writer and hopefully one day be able to fund doing a writing course.
-I’m working on a number of short stories at the mo and have also written a play which I’m hoping to preform in 2018.
+I’m working on a number of short stories at the mo and have also written a character piece which I’m hoping to act in and probably film later this year.
 Check out my other website www.patternsinthejam.com for more info.

 What’s your favourite colour?